 Chhoto Sona Masjid or the Small Golden Mosque although much smaller in proportion, is better preserved than the Large Golden Mosque across the border in West Bengal.
 It is another remarkably fine specimen of its period.

 Built by a certain Wali Muhammad during the reign of Sultan Hossain Shah (1494 – 1519), it was originally roofed over with fifteen gilded domes including three chou-chala domes in the middle row.
 It derives its name from the fact that the domes were once gilded.

-The floor of the sanctuary was originally covered with beautiful glazes tiles with floral patterns.
-On the western side of the mosque there is a stone gateway with pointed arches.
+The floor of the sanctuary was originally covered with beautiful glazed tiles with floral patterns.
+On the western side of the mosque, there is a stone gateway with pointed arches.

 The Mosque consists of two sections: an oblong prayer hall with an attached verandah on the east.
 All the walls are 6′-0″ thick.
 The prayer hall must at one time have been roofed over with a series of domes, including a set of chau-chala or Bengali domes in the central row, but all of these have now collapsed.

 The interior of Darasbari Mosque in Gaur. © Photo Credit: Raw Hasan.

 In the northwest corner, there was probably a “Ladies Gallery” built as an upper story, which was accessible up a flight of steps from outside.
 The interior western wall of the prayer hall is relieved with nine mihrabs which depict some superb terracotta ornamentation of various floral and geometric patterns in bold relief.

 Khania Dighi or Rajbibi Mosque in Gaur (Gauda / Gour). © Photo Credit: Raw Hasan.